Center for Global Education Mission Statement

 Associate Program Manager

 In her role as associate program manager, Colleen manages a portfolio of semester study abroad programs and all of the CGE’s short-term programs during the summer and J-term (December-January).
 She works closely with faculty and with partner institutions in designing short-term programs and oversees the student recruitment process.
-A Pennsylvania native, Colleen earned her B.A. in Psychology from Gettysburg College and is pursuing her M.S.Ed. in higher education with a concentration in international education at Old Dominion University.
+Colleen earned her B.A. in Psychology from Gettysburg College and her M.S.Ed. in Educational Leadership and International Education at Old Dominion University.
 Colleen believes there is transformative learning potential in every cross-cultural experience; her own passion for global education sprouted during the two years she spent studying and working in Copenhagen, Denmark.
 She was fortunate enough to live with a Danish family, and became an expert at navigating city bike lanes.
 Colleen loves discovering more about the world through learning languages and trying new foods.
 In her free time, Colleen can be found painting scenes of her adventures, hiking in search of the world’s best waterfalls, or sipping tea and reading a good book.

 Predeparture and Reentry Programming Coordinator